tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 * FP = False Positive
 * TP = True Positive

 Let's go through a quick **Logistic Regression** example using Scikit-Learn.
+For data I will use the popular Iris dataset (to read more about it reference <https://en.wikipedia.org/wiki/Iris_flower_data_set>).

-I will use the **confusion matrix** to evaluate the accuracy of the classification and plot it using matplotlib:
+We will use the **confusion matrix** to evaluate the accuracy of the classification and plot it using matplotlib:

 {% highlight python %}
 import numpy as np